Omikhleia/resilient.sile/static/adventures/invoice/index.md

  - The `/F` and `/UF` entries provide the file name in "regular" and UTF-16 encoding, respectively.
 The UTF-16 version reads "factur-x.xml".
 The "regular" version is problematic, as non-ASCII characters may not be properly represented. — Our implementation does not bother to check if the Unicode name can be represented in the regular encoding, and just put a placeholder name there.
 We should improve that, but it's not a big deal as PDF viewers should use the UTF-16 version if present, as per the PDF specification.
  - The `/EF` entry points to the actual embedded file stream object.
 Note that PDF allows to have different streams for the "regular" and UTF-16 versions of the file name, but this is rarely used in practice.
 Call that a convoluted design choice of the PDF format...

 Obviously, the Factur-X XML file is marked as an "Alternative" (as it should).
-We are no going to look at the other files with as much details, but just note that the YAML source file is marked as a "Source" (since you can regenerate the same invoice from it), and the logo image(s) as a "Supplement" (as they are indeed supplementary files).
+We are not going to look at the other files with as much details, but just note that the YAML source file is marked as a "Source" (since you can regenerate the same invoice from it), and the logo image(s) and style file as a "Supplement" (as they are indeed supplementary files).

 ### File streams